mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Sensor range bonus: 100.0 m

 Quirk name: `IMPROVED-COMS`
-<h2 id="IMPROVED-COMS-CLAN">Improved Comms (C)</h2>
-This 'Mech has an exceptionally powerful communications suite and gains a benefit to sensor range

-* Sensor range bonus: 200.0 m

-Quirk name: `IMPROVED-COMS-CLAN`
 <h2 id="IMPROVED-TARGETING">Improved Targeting</h2>
 This 'Mech has a robust targeting system that makes it easier to hit enemy targets.